ska-telescope/developer.skatelescope.org/src/tools/ci-cd/gitlab-variables.rst

 This section describes the global variables that are presently being used as part of the GitLab CI/CD infrastructure.

+You can directly use these variables in `$VARIABLE` format in your CI/CD pipelines.
+Passwords are masked and not visible on the pipeline outputs.
+Please refrain from writing them in plain-text format.

 Variables Interface
 ===================